bmakia/bmakia/README.md

 - 👋 Hi, I’m @bmakia
 - 👀 I’m interested in ...
 The metaverse, design and beauty tech.
-- 🌱 I’m currently learning ...all about crypto currency and NFTs.
+- 🌱 I’m currently learning ...all about crypto currency, Web3 and NFTs.
 - 💞️ I’m looking to collaborate on ...anything innovative.
 - 📫 How to reach me ...www.flwrchldlabs.com